Consumer Basket

 There are currently nearly 70 higher education institutions.
 The great part is public or clerical institutions, with international institutions in the clear minority.
 The main divide is between universities for academic studies and vocational colleges.
 As usual in the European Higher Education Area, the degree-structure is three-tiered for the overwhelming part of subjects/programmes: bachelor, master and doctoral degrees.
 Bachelor degree duration is 3-4 years, master’s usually 2 and doctoral studies 3 years.
 Medicine programmes take about 6 years to complete.

 In this section, we highlight the overall performance of Hungarian universities on the institutional level per U-Multirank dimension.
 The table below shows the national breakdown of Hungarian universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), versus below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).
 In doing so, U-Multirank offers a clear picture of the country’s strengths and areas for improvement.
-It becomes apparent that in general Hungary’s Higher Education Institutions perform particularly well in regional engagement as well as in international orientation.
+It becomes apparent that in general Hungary’s Higher Education Institutions perform particularly well in regional engagement as well as in international orientation and research.

 In Hungary, the tuition fees vary depending on the institution, study programme and level of study.
 Also, there is a difference between EU citizens and non-EU citizens.
 Tuition fees can vary from 600 € up to 8,000 € per semester.
 Mostly these fees must be paid prior to enrolment.
 Students must also pay additional fees for application, exams, and registration, which are typically between 100 € and 150 €.